VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do Google Trends and In Practise both support?
+How much do Google Trends and In Practise cost?

-Google Trends differentiates itself with Explore search interest over time with geographic and category filters; compare up to five groups of terms (25 terms per group)., Discover related topics and rising queries to spot shifts in attention., and Filter by region, timeframe, category, and Google property (Web, News, Images, Shopping, YouTube)., whereas In Practise stands out for Extensive library of executive interviews, all conducted by experienced fundamental investors., Steady cadence of 25+ new interviews and content pieces added each month., and Paid membership offers access to hundreds of interviews annually, plus 40–50 original research pieces, a weekly newsletter, and podcast integration..
+Choose Google Trends if you need Explore search interest over time with geographic and category filters; compare up to five groups of terms (25 terms per group)., and Discover related topics and rising queries to spot shifts in attention..
+Go with In Practise if Extensive library of executive interviews, all conducted by experienced fundamental investors., and Steady cadence of 25+ new interviews and content pieces added each month. better fits how you invest.

 Curation & Accuracy